BGT-Analytics/where-the-work-is/README.md

 The main excel file should be named `BGT_UK_IPPR_Data.xlsx` & it should go in `data/`

 **3. Prep the data**
-to prep everything:
+to prep the csv that the visualizations read in:
 ```
 cd data/
-make clean
-make all
+make occupation_data.csv
 ```

 # Web dependencies